-Prepared by: Yolanda Baldasaro, Superintendent of Education

-Presented by: Yolanda Baldasaro, Superintendent of Education
+Prepared by: Yolanda Baldasaro, Superintendent of Education Presented by: Yolanda Baldasaro, Superintendent of Education Recommended by: John Crocco, Director of Education Date: September 27, 2011

 CHANGE IN REPRESENTATION TO THE SPECIAL EDUCATION ADVISORY COMMITTEE

 THAT the Niagara Catholic District School Board approve the change in representation for the Learning Disabilities Association of Niagara to the Special Education Advisory Committee; Primary Representative: Ms. Sarah Farrell.